ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 1. You are a researcher, and you investigate combinations of chemotherapeutic drugs for their ability to kill cancer cells.
 You have 20 candidate molecules, and you need to come up with an effective two-drug combination.
 Evaluating the objective function $$f(x)$$ in this context entails conducting actual experiments in the lab requiring personnel, consumables and waiting for hours or days for the experiment to complete.
 Therefore, considering all 190 combinations is not a realistic approach.
 Instead, what you need to is start with a few random drug combinations, test them, and then use the experimental outcomes to predict the most promising drug combination to use next.
 Makes sense?
 2. You work as a consultant for an oil company, and you need to maximize a probability density function $$f({\tiny\text{LAT}, \tiny\text{LONG}})$$ of finding oil if we drill on $$({\tiny\text{LAT}, \tiny\text{LONG}})$$ coordinates.
 Drilling costs lots of money, therefore we need to make good educated guesses, and we need to do so with only a few trials.

-In other cases, however, $$f(x)$$ might be computational.
+In other cases, however, $$f(x)$$ might indeed be computational.
 For instance, we may define it as the cross-validation error of a machine-learning model, whose hyperparameters we want to tune.
 So, to sum up, we want to optimize $$f(x)$$ and:

 1. We don’t have a formula for $$f(x)$$
 2. We don’t have access to its derivatives $$f'(x)$$ and $$f''(x)$$